MatchuPitchu/github-actions-summary/02_github-actions.md

   - `push`: pushing a commit
   - `pull_request`: pull request action (opened, closed, ...)
+    - by default, `pull requests` based on forks do NOT trigger a workflow -> to avoid malicious workflow runs & high costs for all these runs
   - `create`: a branch or tag was created
   - `fork`: repository was forked
   - `issues`: an issue was opened, deleted, ...